Do you feel like your dog’s behavior will never improve? Well, you are not alone!

 I have trained hundreds of dogs with great success, but I feel like an average dog parent when it comes to my dogs sometimes!
 You take for granted how easy past dogs were when you are faced with a new and in my case young bundle of trouble!

-Sunny who we lost recently had his own set of challenges.
+Sunny, who we lost recently, had his own set of challenges.
 He was extremely fearful.
-Poor guy would tremble if you approached him too quickly in his early years.
+In his early years, poor guy would tremble if you approached him too quickly.
 He would pee if you tried to touch him and the list goes on.
-He could also be dog aggressive, which we managed and trained through but it was a lot of work.
+He would also be aggressive, which we managed and trained with a lot of work.
 When he left us last year at 10 years old he was a confident, happy dog.
-I took for granted all the training he had under his belt and blissfully enjoyed how well mannered and responsive he was.
+I took all the training he had under his belt for granted and blissfully enjoyed how well mannered and responsive he was.